ngaut/stackvm/spec.md

 }

 ## 4. Parameters and Variable References
 Parameters can be either direct values or variable references.
-To reference a variable, use a dictionary with the key "var" and the variable name as the value.
+To reference a variable, use the format ${variable_name}.

 Direct Value Example: